openiddict/openiddict-documentation/guide/migration.md

 ```

 > [!TIP]
-> Note: the OpenIddict validation handler lives in the `OpenIddict.Validation` package, which is referenced by the `OpenIddict` metapackage.
+> The OpenIddict validation handler lives in the `OpenIddict.Validation` package, which is referenced by the `OpenIddict` metapackage.
 > You don't have to explicitly add a new `PackageReference` in your `.csproj` file to be able to use it.

 ## If necessary, create new application entries

 OpenIddict now rejects unauthenticated token/revocation requests by default.

-If, after migrating to RC3, you see errors similar to this one:
+If, after migrating to rc3, you see errors similar to this one:

 > **invalid_request** : The mandatory 'client_id' parameter is missing.